New York, NY—July 27, 2016

 Five online video courses address a number of topics, including acute medical illness; on-site orthopedic emergencies; athletic injuries occurring on the field; the doping control process; and how to create an emergency action plan.
 Each offering is 10 to 20 minutes long.

-"Elite athletes are susceptible to specific injuries and illnesses in the setting of competition, and the courses aim to present vital information to help clinicians provide appropriate and timely care and safely return Olympic athletes to play," said Scott A. Rodeo, MD, co-chief emeritus of the Sports Medicine and Shoulder Service at HSS and chairman of the Sports Medicine Committee for the United States Olympic Swim Team.
+"Elite athletes are susceptible to specific injuries and illnesses in the setting of competition, and the courses aim to present vital information to help clinicians provide appropriate and timely care and safely return Olympic athletes to play," said Scott A. Rodeo, MD, co-chief emeritus of the Sports Medicine Service at HSS and chairman of the Sports Medicine Committee for the United States Olympic Swim Team.
 Dr. Rodeo came up with the idea for the courses during discussions with Dr. João Grangeiro, the Brazilian physician who is chief medical officer for the 2016 Rio Games.

 "As the largest sports medicine department in the U.S., HSS practitioners have extensive experience treating all types of athletes.
 Our surgeons and physicians cover numerous professional teams, as well as several Olympic sports.
 Thus, we wanted to share our rich experience and expertise," said Dr. Rodeo.